NEED-BASED TRANSITIONAL LOANS AND GRANTS

 CONNECTING WITH OTHER CORPS MEMBERS AND ALUMNI TO FIND HOUSING

-We offer a page called TFANet which allows corps members and alumni to connect with each other to find roommates, locate apartments for rent, or post listings.
+Corps members and alumni use TFANet to connect with each other to find roommates, locate apartments for rent, or post listings.
 You can also use TFANet to ask questions, post comments, and share recommendations about neighborhoods and housing options.
-Additionally, the trainings and regional orientations serve as great opportunities to talk with other corps members about finding housing together.
+Additionally, summer training serves as great opportunity to talk with other corps members about finding housing together.